rayyansys/rayyan-python-sdk/README.md

 }
 ```

-import Rayyan main class and pass the credentials file to it like this
+Import Rayyan main class and pass the credentials file to it like this:

 ```python
 rayyan = Rayyan("cred.json")